I am so excited to feature Salisbury’s Highland Park as one of Canada’s 150 coolest playgrounds, representing New Brunswick!

 Instead of taking a left at the off ramp, turn right.
 You’ll pass a lovely market on the left (an absolute must visit during corn maze season!), then find yourself at one of Salisbury’s main intersections.
 Another right puts you on the main drag (also known as NB Route 106 West).
 Less than one kilometre down the road you’ll turn left onto Gordon Street, which ends right at the parking lot for Highland Park.

 There isn’t a lot of parking, and minimal (but existing!) washroom facilities, but other than that, this park is a huge winner!

 A lot of funding has gone into this park recently, and it shows.
-There’s a brand new (opening June 2017) splash pad right at the entrance.
+There’s a new (in 2017) splash pad right at the entrance (we’re working on getting some updated photos on here soon – trust us, this space just keeps getting better!).
 Next to this you’ll find new-in-2016 traditional playground equipment (one set for todddlers, another for school kids) and swings.
 To the left of this is my favourite part – the natural playground built in 2016.

 This space is a hit with every age!
 Lots of great climbing areas for little kids right up to us kids-at-heart.
 There’s a swinging rope, a massive chalk board, a story circle spot, shade, a sand box, and always lots of natural critters and feathered friends around.

 If you look carefully at the photo above, you can see the new playground equipment to the right of the natural area, and you’ll notice a lovely gazebo in the background to the left.
 A great spot for a fun gathering, it’s often used for community events, birthday parties, and impromptu dance-offs.